 All accepted international students must provide documentation showing financial responsibility.
-Before an I-20 can be approved, accepted international students have to show they will have access to approximately \$47,370.
+An approved I-20 form is required before an international student can obtain a student visa.
+Before the I-20 form can be approved, international students offered admission must show they will have access to approximately \$47,560.
 The exact amount will vary depending on the number of hours taken and amount of scholarship aid received (if any).
-An approved I-20 is required before an international student can obtain a student visa.
 International students are not eligible for federal student loans.